 It dwells on your hand,

-But my heart knows what can, and can’t be.
+But my heart knows what could, and couldn’t be.

 Be it a god, or magic, or the probability of finding yourself in a single person out of seven billion people in the world.

 But reality hits some people sooner than others,

 As long as you don’t forget how to feel at all.